What Is a CSA?

 Is it a real CSA?
 See this fun info-graphic!

 Joining a CSA is wonderful way to connect with the wisdom and healing benefits of eating in harmony with the seasons, and support the environment and small farmers.
-We try to care for the earth are now organic certified, as well!
+We try to care for the earth and are organic certified, as well!

 CSA Membership Offers Many Benefits: